BobGreenwade/Delusion-Loop-Interrupter/README.md

 # 🧠 Delusion Loop Interrupter (DLI)

-**Version**: 0.1.3
+**Version**: 0.1.4
 **License**: MIT
-**Status**: Potentially Deployable — structurally sound, editorially aware, and ready for cautious use
+**Status**: Deployable for Learning — structurally sound, editorially aware, and ready for supervised training

 ## Overview

 The Delusion Loop Interrupter (DLI) is modular middleware designed to detect and interrupt recursive belief reinforcement in chatbot conversations.
 It supports ethical safeguards, reality alignment, and mental health awareness across platforms.

-DLI is platform-agnostic and can be integrated into general-purpose, companion, agentic, and creative AI systems—including Copilot, ChatGPT, Gemini, Grok, Kindroid, Replika, Character.AI, and others.
+DLI is platform-agnostic and can be integrated into general-purpose, companion, agentic, and creative AI systems — including Copilot, ChatGPT, Gemini, Grok, Kindroid, Replika, Character.AI, and others.

 ---